Moving to Bucharest

 The city’s unique mix of architectural styles and its cultural atmosphere have earned it the nickname Micul Paris, or 'Little Paris'.
 Ornate churches overlook trendy cafés and residents can spend their leisure time in leafy parks or in the pubs, clubs and discos in Old Town, adding to an enjoyable lifestyle in the city.

-The driving force behind the Romanian economy, the capital is responsible for around a quarter of the country’s GDP and industrial output.
+As the driving force behind the Romanian economy, the capital is responsible for around a quarter of the country’s GDP and industrial output.
 Expats working in Bucharest tend to be employed in IT, communications, finance, engineering and construction.

 Whether an expat chooses to live in the city centre or in the suburbs, public transport in Bucharest is comprehensive and includes a metro system, buses, trams, trolleybuses and a light rail.
 The city also has a private minibus taxi system.